 There are no enforced requirements to call yourself a guide in Nepal.
 In fact, the Nepal Ministry of Tourism calls every Sherpa a ‘Sherpa Guide’ regardless of their training or experience.
 However, this is slowly changing as more Sherpas attend basic climbing and first aid courses at the Khumbu Climbing Center.

 There are three options for supported climbs: Sherpa-supported, Sherpa-guided, and Fully-guided commercial expeditions.
 I have changed from using “Foreign Guide” to”Fully Guided” as several of the Nepali guides are doing an excellent job, so the term “fully” is more inclusive.
-All leverage groups cost such as deposits, cooks, and tents across multiple climbers.
+All leverage groups cost, such as deposits, cooks, and tents across multiple climbers.

 All teams on both sides use the same ladders and ropes installed by dedicated Sherpas, Tibetans or a joint effort by commercial teams.
 Some outfits will market that their price includes ladders and ropes, but it’s not a difference when everyone has access to it at the same prices.

-Let’s look at them in detail:
+Let’s look at them:

 Sherpa Supported Expedition

 For about $45,000, you can climb on a Sherpa-supported expedition.
 The cost is roughly the same as last year.
 The company organizes all the logistics: permits, food, group gear, transportation, plus Sherpa support but does not provide western guides.
-Sometimes, there will not be a lead Sherpa guide or a Personal Sherpa who will climb with you throughout the expedition but only be with you for the summit push.
+Sometimes, there will not be a lead Sherpa guide or a Personal Sherpa who will climb with you throughout the expedition, but only be with you for the summit push.

 You must be extremely careful when selecting among these companies as some are excellent and others lacking.
 A Sherpa will climb with you on summit night, but you might be on your own with random teammates throughout the rest of the acclimatization climbing process, including preparing meals at the high camps.
 It is common to find yourself climbing only with a Sherpa or by yourself.
-The Sherpas may have attended a climbing school, like the Khumbu Climbing Center (KCC), which is excellent.
+The Sherpas may have attended a climbing school, like the Khumbu Climbing Center (KCC).
 Still, they may lack suitable medical training and not be of significant help in a health crisis other than getting you lower, which is substantial and often life-saving.

 Sherpa Guided Expedition